 Amazing boutique property if you can nab the Eiffel Tower Suite.
 The living room faces a large oval window that perfectly frames the iconic Eiffel Tower.
 Le Metropolitan is located near Trocadero.

-There is a two-block radius near the Palais Garnier where's you find a cluster of the most luxurious (and expensive!) hotels in the city - Ritz Paris, Mandarin Oriental and Park Hyatt Vendome.
-If you're looking to splurge, these places will offer up an exquisite stay in the city, but price per night starts anywhere from $1,100 to $2,000 USD.
-Place Vendome location is ideal - close to the Opera House and the Galeries Lafayette.
+There is a two-block radius near the Palais Garnier where you’ll find a cluster of the most luxurious (and expensive!) hotels in the city – Ritz Paris, Mandarin Oriental and Park Hyatt Vendome.
+If you’re looking to splurge, these places will offer up an exquisite stay in the city, but price per night starts anywhere from $1,100 to $2,000 USD.
+Place Vendome location is ideal – close to the Opera House and the Galeries Lafayette.

 Beautiful 17-century building that has been converted into an upscale hotel.
-Pavillon de la Reine sits in tucked away in Le Marais surrounding a private courtyard where the walls are engulfed in ivy.
+Pavillon de la Reine sits tucked away in Le Marais surrounding a private courtyard where the walls are engulfed in ivy.
 The hotel houses nearly 60 well-appointed guest rooms and suites.
 Stay here for truly quintessential Paris experience.

 My favorite of the Shangri-La properties.
 The hotel is located in the 16th Arrondissement, walking distance to both Trocadero and the Eiffel Tower.
 The room decor is exquisite – very Parisian, and several with balcony views of Eiffel Tower.
 Shangri-La Paris also has a stunning indoor pool, lined with ornate white columns and luxurious daybeds.

 Palais Royale is located across the street from The Louvre.
 Outfit details: Lulu’s sweater dress linked here.